NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/diving-suit.md

 usage: "wornclothing"
 license: "ORC"
 identify:
 description: "Diving suits are bulky, waterproofed leather outfits with copper helmets, worn by divers and underwater salvagers.
-The suit grants a +1 item bonus to Swim checks made underwater, and the helmet features tubes for connecting _[[Equipment/Bottled Air|Bottled Air]]_.
+The suit grants a +1 item bonus to [[Swim]] checks made underwater, and the helmet features tubes for connecting _[[Bottled Air]]_.
 When connected to a diving suit, _bottled air_ doesn't need to be held and can be used to breathe as a free action.
-If you wear armor over a diving suit, you become [[Conditions/Clumsy|Clumsy 1]] until you remove the diving suit."
+If you wear armor over a diving suit, you become [[Clumsy|Clumsy 1]] until you remove the diving suit."
 powerTitle1:
 actionEconomy1:
 type1: